Cooperation-org/LinkedClaims/README.md

 Update Feb 2025: [LinkedClaims: An Open Standard](https://identity.foundation/labs-linkedclaims/) published at Decentralized Identity Foundation with minimal requirements clarified.

+This repo contains an SDK for creating applications in the decentralized web of trust.
+See [./VISION.md](./VISION.md) for the LinkedClaims vision of how this decentralized web can work in a simple way that is inclusive of external projects and sources as well.

 ---

 [LinkedClaim Context](./context.json) file is published at [http://cooperation.org/credentials/v1](cooperation.org/credentials/v1)